 What you can't use the money for

-Transition Fund money cannot be used for things that another organisation would give you money for, e.g. Access to Work, Students Awards Agency Scotland.
+Transition Fund money can not be used for things that another organisation would give you money for, e.g. Access to Work, Students Awards Agency Scotland.

-You can't use the money for:
+You can not use the money for:

 - personal care